shashwat46/WebsiteBlocker/README.md

 ## **Lesson Learnt:**
-1. **Don’t do just about anything that LLMs suggest you to debug problems.🫠**
+1. **Don’t trust troubleshooting advice from LLMs🫠**
 2. **Networking issues can be a nightmare to debug.**
 3. **Always leave extra buffer time when working with system-level configurations.**

 ## **Final Note:**